-This option would create a more progressive structure of personal income tax (PIT) rates by reducing marginal rates in the bottom income brackets and raising marginal rates for high-income filers.
+This option would create a more progressive rate structure for the city's personal income tax (PIT) by reducing marginal rates in the bottom income brackets and raising marginal rates for high-income filers.
 This option would provide tax cuts to most resident tax filers and a lasting boost to city tax collections.

-Seven tax brackets would replace the current five brackets, with the following effective marginal rates (including the 14 percent surcharge).
-The income ranges of the two lowest brackets would remain the same but their marginal rates would be reduced-from 2.91 percent and 3.53 percent to, respectively, 2.33 percent and 3.18 percent.
-The rates and income range of the third bracket would remain the same (3.59 percent).
-The fourth marginal rate would remain 3.65 percent but the bracket would end at taxable incomes of \$200,000 for single filers, \$250,000 for joint filers, and \$225,000 for heads of households.
-The fifth bracket would have a marginal rate of 4.01 percent for all filers with incomes up to \$500,000.
-The current top bracket, for incomes above \$500,000 would become two brackets, with a 4.26 percent marginal rate for those with incomes up to \$1 million, and a 4.48 percent rate on higher incomes-increases of 0.39 and 0.60 percentage points, respectively over the current top rate.
-This option does not include "recapture provisions," so taxpayers in the top brackets would continue to benefit from the marginal rates in the lower brackets of the tax table.

-If the new rates were approved by the state and went into effect at the beginning of fiscal year 2017, the city would have received an additional \$445 million in PIT revenue in 2017.
+Seven tax brackets would replace the current four brackets, with the following effective marginal rates (including the 14 percent surcharge).
+The income ranges of the three lowest brackets would remain the same but their marginal rates would be reduced-from 3.08 percent, 3.76 percent, and 3.81 percent to, respectively, 2.91 percent, 3.31 percent, and 3.65 percent.
+The marginal rate of the fourth bracket would remain the same (3.88 percent), but would end at taxable income levels of \$250,000, \$350,000, and \$300,000, respectively, for single, joint, and head of household filers.
+A fifth bracket with a marginal tax rate of 4.0 percent would be levied on taxable incomes from \$250,000 to \$500,000 for single filers; \$350,000 to \$700,000 for joint filers; and \$300,000 to \$600,000 for heads of household.
+A sixth bracket would tax incomes up to \$1 million, \$1.5 million, and \$1.25 million for single, joint, and head of household filers, respectively, at a marginal rate of 4.128 percent.
+Finally, a top marginal rate of 4.264 percent would be levied on incomes above the top of the sixth bracket.
+This option, which requires state approval, does not include "recapture provisions," so taxpayers in the top brackets would continue to benefit from the marginal rates in the lower brackets of the tax table.
+If the new rates were in effect for fiscal year 2019, the city would receive an additional \$161 million in PIT revenue.

 PROPONENTS MIGHT ARGUE that a progressive restructuring of PIT base rates would simultaneously achieve several desirable outcomes: a lasting increase in city tax revenue, a tax cut for the majority of filers, and a more progressive tax rate structure.
-Under this restructuring option, about 67 percent of all tax filers would receive a tax cut in calendar year 2016.
-Restructuring would significantly heighten the progressivity of the PIT, which had become less progressive in 1996 when the number of tax brackets was reduced.
-Finally, they could point out that for taxpayers who do not pay the alternative minimum tax and who itemize deductions on their federal returns, increases in city PIT burdens would be partially offset by reductions in federal income tax liability.
+Under this restructuring option, about 69 percent of all city resident tax filers would receive a tax cut in calendar year 2018.
+Only 4.4 percent of all city resident taxpayers (1.4 percent of all filers) in calendar year 2018 would pay more under this proposal, all with adjusted gross incomes above \$350,000.
+Restructuring would significantly heighten the progressivity of the PIT.
+Under this option, the difference between the highest and lowest marginal rates increases from 0.8 percentage points to 1.4 percentage points.

-OPPONENTS MIGHT ARGUE that if the principal goal of altering the PIT is to raise revenue, this option is very inefficient.
-For 2017, the reductions in marginal rates in the bottom two tax brackets decrease the revenue-raising potential of the higher marginal rates in the upper brackets by about \$273 million.
-The tax increases in this option would be on top of the 2010 tax increase on filers with incomes above \$500,000 due to New York State's elimination of STAR PIT rate cuts.
-Filers with incomes above \$1 million would see their PIT liabilities rise on average by an estimated \$23,000 in calendar year 2016.
-If only 5 percent of "average" millionaires (about 1,500 filers) were to leave town, this option would yield \$271 million less in PIT revenue per year, and over time this revenue loss would be further compounded by reductions in other city tax sources.
+OPPONENTS MIGHT ARGUE that the principal goal of altering the PIT is to raise revenue, this option is inefficient.
+For 2018, the reductions in marginal rates in the bottom three tax brackets decrease the revenue-raising potential of the option by about \$276 million.
+Filers with incomes above \$1 million would see their PIT liabilities rise on average by an estimated \$14,200 in calendar year 2018, and might be spurred to move to a lower tax state, particularly given the new cap on federal deductibility of state and local taxes.
+If only 10 percent of "average" millionaires (about 3,000 filers) were to leave town, this option would yield \$43 million less in PIT revenue per year, and over time this revenue loss would be further compounded by reductions in other city tax sources.